-First-time registrants are contacted by the IBC Administrator to schedule a laboratory inspection.
+First-time registrants are contacted by the IBC Coordinator to schedule a laboratory inspection.
 This inspection includes: evaluation of appropriate work practices and containment, signs and labeling, an acceptable Biosafety Manual, and other factors.

 Laboratories will generally be re-inspected annually (once every three years for certain lower risk agents and materials).